 An Active Shooter Preparedness tool comprised of a 20-minute video detailing the “Run/Hide/Fight” strategy followed by a Q&A detailing UNC specific policies and practices.

-Recognizing & Preventing Violence on Campus: A combination of a 20-minute video and Q&A presentation to present community members with basic knowledge of identifying and preventing violent actions on campus.
+Recognizing and Preventing Violence on Campus: A combination of a 20-minute video and Q&A presentation to present community members with basic knowledge of identifying and preventing violent actions on campus.

 A presentation geared toward recognizing Intimate Partner Violence and its subsequent impact on the workplace.